Chipola College: Sports

-Baseball

-The baseball program counts among its alumni former Texas Rangers manager Buck Showalter and World Baseball Classic standout Adam Loewen, Milwaukee Brewers third baseman Mat Gamel, Toronto Blue Jays outfielder José Bautista, and Los Angeles Dodgers catcher Russell Martin.

 Basketball

-The men's basketball program was once home to Auburn standout Chris Porter, Oklahoma State player Mario Boggan, Arkansas' Jesse Pate, Missouri's Stefhon Hannah, and Indiana's JaMarcus Ellis and DeAndre Thomas.

 The men's basketball program has won more state basketball championships under one coach (seven for Milton H. Johnson) and in total (nine) than any other junior-college basketball program in Florida.
 In the 2003–2004 and 2004–05 seasons, it finished fifth and third in the nation respectively and, in 2005, received its first-ever No. 1 national ranking.

 In 2004–2005, the basketball program won state championships in both men's and women's basketball.
 The women's basketball team repeated its state championship in 2005–2006, finishing fourth in the nation.
 In 2006–2007, the men's and women's teams both won the state championship.

 To finish the 2007 season, the men's program finished 33–3 with a runner-up finish in the NJCAA National Championship game.
 During that season, the Indians were ranked #1 in the national poll for 10 straight weeks.